 Newborn to 4 years of age: Child should be in a rear facing infant or convertible seat.
 He or she should remain rear facing to a minimum of 2 years old.
 Rear facing is safest for kids under 4.

 2 -8 years of age: Child should be in a forward facing harnessed seat when no longer able to be rear facing.

 5-12 years of age: Child should be in a belt positioning booster seat once they have reached the maximum height for harness on their harnessed seat and when they are mature enough to sit properly for the duration of the trip.

 10-13+ years of age: Child may use an adult seat belt when the lap belt lays across the upper thighs and the shoulder belt lays across the chest.
 Children under 12 are safest in the back seat.

 Extended Rear Facing

-Small children are still physiologically vulnerable during car collisions due to incomplete ossification (or hardening) of the bones in their bodies, lack of hardening of their body's cartilage and immaturity of their spines.
-Studies have proven that keeping your child rear facing for as long as their seats allow is the absolute safest for them.
-The suggestion of car seat experts is to rear face your child until at least 3-4 years of age or until they max out their car seat model's height and weight limits!
+Small children are still physiologically vulnerable during car collisions due to incomplete ossification (or hardening) of the bones in their bodies, lack of hardening of their body's cartilage, and immaturity of their spines.
+Studies have shown that keeping your child rear facing for as long as their seats allow is the absolute safest for them.
+Car seat experts suggest that you rear face your child until at least 3-4 years of age or until they max out their car seat model's height and weight limits!

 Last updated 7.18.19.